ckormanyos/extended_complex/README.md

 ### Zeros on the Critical Strip

-It is believed that infinitely many non-trivial roots (zeros) of the complex-valued Riemann-zeta function can be found on the critical strip of
+It is believed that there are infinitely many non-trivial roots (zeros) of the complex-valued Riemann-zeta function.
+These all lie on the so-called _critical_ _strip_ of

 $$
 {\zeta}(z){\mbox{,}}